changecourse/lockbox-extension/docs/metrics.md

 5. CRUD usage rates are comparable to Firefox login manager usage prior to lockbox installation. **This will indicate that users value Lockbox's credential management system, and use it to access credentials when they are needed.** Firefox telemetry currently collects data on password autofill usage, which requires credentials be stored in the firefox password manager.
 We plan to compare lockbox credential usage (e.g. via the `usernameCopied` and `passwordCopied` lockbox events) to pre-lockbox autofill frequencies on a per-user basis.

+6. 20% of Lockbox users access their datastore on more than 1 device, **indicating that users value having a single datastore of credentials.**

 Other questions we aim to answer through data collection, but are not directly related to the hypothesis above:

 - Do people Save Passwords in Lockbox?